Tell us about yourself.

 I volunteer as a Champion because it gives me a sense of purpose.

-Volunteering as a Champion was something I have longed for.
+Volunteering as a Champion was something I longed for.
 It helped me to dedicate my time to impacting lives, making new friends, learning new skills.
 It has also helped expand my network and boost my social skills.

 What was a striking moment for you during this program?